swrlab/swrlab/PRINCIPLES.md

 ## Project Management & Communication

 We make use of agile and user-centered design principles but apply them carefully.
-It is more important to use something that works for us instead of solely following a paper.
+For us it is more important to use something that works instead of solely following a paper.

 GitHub is our primary tool for version control of issues, code, and documentation.